dixmit/automation/automation_oca/README.rst

 -  ``Mail bounced``: It will be executed at the previously-configured time after the mail from the previous activity is bounced back for any reason.
+-  ``Activity done``: It will be executed at the previously-configured time after the activity from the previous action is done.
+-  ``Activity not done``: It will be executed at the previously-configured time after the previous action is executed if the related activity is not done.

 Important to remember to define a proper template when sending the email.
 It will the template without using a notification template.
 Also,